Last summer, I enjoyed a wonderful holiday in Singapore and the Indonesian islands of Java & Bali. You can read my reviews here:

 The 32 inch, swivelable, high-resolution TV screen in the suite is controlled by a tablet and displays KrisWorld, SQ’s inflight entertainment system.
 The latter features an impressive selection of 1,000 entertainment options, with tons and tons of movies, television programmes, music, games and apps.

-Contrary to most other airlines, and to my own great disappointment, SQ hasn’t installed tail, nose and/or belly cameras on its A380 aircraft.
+Contrary to most other airlines, and to my own great disappointment, Singapore Airlines hasn’t installed tail, nose and/or belly cameras on its A380 aircraft.

 9. ONBOARD INTERNET